 English 4

+► Freshman English 1

+American Literature and Composition 1

+Juniors - Either: 1

-Freshman English American Literature and Composition Juniors-Either Power of Language AP Language and Composition Electives 1 1 (A student may fulfill this requirement with another English credit after their Counselor has determined that an alternate English credit is in the student's best interest and it is approved by both the Principal and the English Department Chair).
+Power of Language AP Language and Composition (A student may fulfill this requirement with another English credit after their Counselor has determined that an alternate English credit is in the students' best interest and it is approved by both the Principal and English Department Chair).

+► Electives 1

 Mathematics 4

-Algebra I Geometry Algebra II Math or math related credit in senior year 1 1 1 .5 (If 3.5 credits or more have been earned prior to senior year) 1 (If less that 3.5 credits have been earned prior to senior year)
+Algebra I Geometry Algebra II 1 1 1

+Math or math related credit in senior year .5

+(If 3.5 credits or more have been earned prior to senior year) 1

+(If less than 3.5 credits have been earned prior to senior year)

 Science 3

 Biology Chemistry or Physics One additional science (see page 75 in POS for recommendation) 1 1 1

 Social Studies 3

-Government and Economics U.S. History and Geography World History and Geography (see POS for listing of courses and course combinations) 1 1
+► Government and Economics 1 (See Program of Studies for listing of courses and course combinations)

+U.S. History and GeographyWorld History and Geography 1 1

-World Language 2 (Must be same language series- i.e. Spanish I and Spanish II)
+World Languages 2 (Must be same language series - i.e. Spanish I and Spanish II)

 Health Education .5

 Physical Education 1

 Computers/Technology .5 (Computer class or competency demonstration)

-Visual, Performing or Applied Arts 1
+Visual, Performing, or Applied Arts 1